-- This appeal must be submitted in writing or electronically, addressed to the Chairperson of the SPG Committee, and shall contain the student's reasons for appealing the grade. - The appeal should be made within 10 (ten) working days after the student receives the written notification from the Program Director. - After considering all the facts, the SPG Committee will decide.
-The student shall be notified electronically or in writing within a reasonable time of the decision of the Committee. - If the SPG Committee rules against the student, the decision may be appealed to the President within 10 working days after the student receives notification of the decision.
-The decision of the President in the matter shall be final.
+- 1. This appeal must be submitted in writing or electronically addressed to the Chairperson of the SPG Committee, and shall contain the student's reasons for appealing the grade.
+(See section: Cause for Final Grade Appeal 3.5.5.1). - 2.
+The appeal should be made within 10 (ten) working days after the student receives the written notification from the Assistant Dean or his Designee. - 3.
+After considering all the facts, the SPG Committee will determine if the grade should be changed.

-Step 3: Appeal to an Academic Appeals Committee
+Step 3: Appeal to the Dean